 From 12 to 14 November 2019 more than 9,700 participants from over 170 countries gathered in Nairobi, Kenya, to celebrate the 25th anniversary of the International Conference on Population and Development (ICPD) which was held in Cairo in 1994.
 That summit marked a landmark shift in the global attitude towards access to sexual and reproductive health and rights and women’s empowerment, topics that are now more relevant than ever.
 GRID3 actively participated in the conference introducing how its technology solutions can facilitate access to quality health services and help to move the needle to realize both the ICPD objectives and the Sustainable Development Goals (SDGs).

-GRID3 experts joined world leaders, activists, demographers, scientists and other inspirational figures at the Nairobi Summit that had the goal to garner commitments and create momentum that would help to fulfill the promises of Cairo.
-The renewed focus on the ICPD goals is urgently needed; there are still more than 800 women dying every day from reasons connected to pregnancy and childbirth, and a staggering 232 million women in developing countries lack access to modern contraceptives.
+GRID3 experts joined world leaders, activists, demographers, scientists and other inspirational figures at the Nairobi Summit, which garnered commitments and created momentum vital to fulfilling the promises of Cairo.
+Renewed focus on the ICPD goals is urgently needed; there are still more than 800 women dying every day from reasons connected to pregnancy and childbirth, and a staggering 232 million women in developing countries lack access to modern contraceptives.

 GRID3 can make an important contribution to progress on PoA and SDGs: 98 of the 232 Sustainable Development Goals Indicators rely on population data.
 These data have to be exact and extend into areas that have previously often been unreachable for governments and development experts alike.
 With access to more precise population data, leaders have the power to make better informed decisions and implement policies that ensure sustainable development in the short and long term.